top of page

 The adjective 'pleasant' has its etymological roots in the Latin word 'placere,' which meant to please or be agreeable.
 From 'placere,' Latin developed the adjective 'placentus,' signifying something that is pleasing or agreeable.
 This concept of being agreeable or enjoyable was carried forward into Old French as 'plaisant,' which ultimately led to the Middle English term 'plesaunte.'
 Over time, 'pleasant' came to describe something that brings a sense of enjoyment, satisfaction, or contentment.
 Its etymology reflects the enduring connection between the idea of pleasure and the quality of being agreeable or delightful, emphasizing the role of the senses and emotions in perceiving something as enjoyable or pleasant.

-Find the meaning of pleasant
+Find the correct meaning of the adjective pleasant:

 Try Again!